Impact

 Risk and Exploitability

-The vulnerability carries a CVSS score of 6.8.
-EPSS data is not available, and it is not listed in the CISA KEV catalog.
-Exploitation requires an application that accepts X.509 client certificates.
-An attacker would need to supply a specially crafted certificate; if successful, the victim’s session would be bound to the forged identity, allowing access to resources they normally could not reach.
-No public exploit is currently known, but the nature of the attack vector and the moderate CVSS rating suggests that it could be actively leveraged in targeted or automated attacks.
+The vulnerability has a CVSS score of 6.8, and an EPSS score of < 1%, indicating a very low probability of exploitation, and it is not listed in the CISA KEV catalog.
+Exploitation requires an application that accepts X.509 client certificates; the attacker would need to supply a specially crafted certificate, and if successful the victim’s session would be bound to the forged identity, granting access to resources normally denied.

 OpenCVE Enrichment